ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 A Relying Party MAY decide to verify only a single Receipt that is acceptable to them, and not check the signature on the Signed Statement or Receipts which rely on verifiable data structures which they do not understand.

 APIs exposing verification logic for Transparent Statements may provide more details than a single boolean result.
-For example, an API may indicate if the signature on the Receipt or Signed Statement is valid, if claims related to the validity period are valid, or if the inclusion proof in the Receipt is valid.
+For example, an API may indicate if the signature on the Receipt or Signed Statement is valid, if Claims related to the validity period are valid, or if the inclusion proof in the Receipt is valid.

 Relying Parties MAY be configured to re-verify the Issuer's Signed Statement locally.